MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-2020-power-platform.md

 ### Edit the booking and work order form

-You can add and delete fields displayed on Field Service Mobile (2020); because the app is built as a model-driven Power App, you can use the Power Apps Control Framework to display different field controls like toggle buttons and sliders.
+You can add and delete fields displayed on Field Service (Dynamics 365); because the app is built as a model-driven Power App, you can use the Power Apps Control Framework to display different field controls like toggle buttons and sliders.

 Administrators who want to customize the booking and work order forms must know they are combined in the mobile app where work order forms are displayed within the booking form.
 That means when a technician views a booking form, they're also viewing the related work order form.
 In the following screenshot, the **General** section displays **Bookable Resource Booking** ("Booking") fields and the **Customer**, **Service**, and **Notes** sections display work order fields.